SERVICE TIMES

 Let us pray for the faithfulness of the Church, the life of the world, and all those in need.

-For the Strength of the Spirit
+For the Mission of the Church

-For Peace
+For Healing

 Into your hands, almighty God, we commend all for whom we pray; trusting in your abundant mercy, through Jesus Christ, our Savior.
 Amen.